Chevrolet Prototypes (Turismo Carretera): Fast

 The Fast Chevrolet or Orange Thunder was the most successful Chevrolet Prototype of all.
 This model is neither more nor less than the evolution of the Baufer-Ford created by Baufer and prepared by Horacio Steven, which had as an unfortunate balance, the deaths of Oscar Cabalén and his companion, and that of Atilio Viale del Carril's companion.
 These deaths were the reason why the official Ford team withdrew its support from Steven, giving it to José Miguel Herceg, one of the most successful tuners of the brand.

 Upon becoming aware of the existence of this car, Carlos Alberto Pairetti approached Steven's workshop to propose that he redesign the model and equip it with Chevrolet engines.
 Finally, the car debuted at the Buenos Aires racetrack, where it finished with a DNF.
-However, in the following races, the car finished consolidating, winning 4 competitions in 1968 and winning the title that year, defeating its classic rivals: Las Liebre MkII Torino de Oreste Berta.
+However, in the following races, the car finished consolidating, winning 4 competitions in 1968 and winning the title that year, defeating its classic rivals: the Liebre MkII Torino by Oreste Berta.
 This car marked a milestone in the category as it became the first Sports Prototype to become champion of Turismo Carretera.

 The color of this car was decided at the last minute.
 When the car was ready it was time to paint it.
 Not finding paint shops open (it was 2 in the morning), it was decided to search the workshop.
 Three colors were found: Red, Yellow, and White.
 One liter of each.
 Mixing those colors, the initial Orange of this car was obtained.
 But every time they finished a race, they couldn't repeat the color to cover up the buns and scratches.
 It was then that General Motors appeared, offering official support to the team, in addition to launching a series of cars painted in orange, paint with which they restored the car.
 From then on, the car was stored in the General Motors sheds in San Martín (Buenos Aires).
 The passion that it generated was such that the fans of the brand went to the sheds to see the exit of the vehicle.